borglab/gtsam.org/_posts/2021-02-07-uncertainties-part1.md

 ## Introduction
 In these posts I will review some general aspects of optimization-based state estimation methods, and how to input and output consistent quantities and uncertainties, i.e, covariance matrices, from them.
 We will take a (hopefully) comprehensive tour that will cover *why we do the things the way we do*, aiming to clarify some *uncertain* things about working with covariances.
 We will see how most of the explanations naturally arise by making explicit the definitions and conventions that sometimes we implicitly assume when using these tools.

-This post summarizes and extends some of the interesting discussions we had in the [gtsam-users](https://groups.google.com/g/gtsam-users/c/c-BhH8mfqbo/m/7Wsj_nogBAAJ) group.
+They summarize and extend some of the interesting discussions we had in the [gtsam-users](https://groups.google.com/g/gtsam-users/c/c-BhH8mfqbo/m/7Wsj_nogBAAJ) group.
 We hope that such space will continue to bring to the table relevant questions shared by all of us.

 ## A simple example: a pose graph
 As a motivation, we will use a similar pose graph to those used in other GTSAM examples: